Rise of Non-Bank Lenders Could Make it Easier to Get a Mortgage

 Andrew Weinberg, principal with Great Neck, New York-based mortgage broker Silver Fin Capital Group, said that non-banks tend to be more creative than the big, traditional banks.
 This means that they are more willing to work with borrowers that don't meet all the debt, credit and income requirements for which bigger banks are looking.

 "Every loan has 100 ways to die," Weinberg said.
 "There are 100 things a lender might not like about it.
 That doesn't mean it's not a good loan.
 It's just that the lender has its guidelines.
-If you don't fit in that lender's guidelines, you might not quality.
+If you don't fit in that lender's guidelines, you might not qualify.
 But that doesn't mean you can't get a loan from another lender with different guidelines."

 An example?
 One lender might require that borrowers have at least two months' worth of mortgage payments saved up.
 Another lender might only care about credit scores and debt-to-income ratios.
 If you don't have that money saved, you might not qualify with the first lender, but might with the second.